jamiller619/morphjam/README.md

 we can guarantee a consistent, out-of-the box experience for all your diffing needs.

+### How is this different from nanomorph?
+This is a fork of the choojs project nanomorph, however we have a few differences.
+Events are determined no longer a hard-coded list, but are determined by a function you provide.
+We've also changed some of the logic to be less nuanced about namespaces.
+This shares _most_ of the same test suite.

 ### This library seems cool, I'd like to build my own!
-Nanomorph was optimized for simplicity, but different situations might require different tradeoffs.
+tatermorph was optimized for simplicity, but different situations might require different tradeoffs.
 So in order to allow folks to build their own implementation we expose our test suite as a function you can call.
 So regardless if you're doing it to solve a problem, or just for fun: you can use the same tests we use for your own implementation.
 Yay! :sparkles:

 ## API
-### tree = nanomorph(oldTree, newTree, getEvents)
+### tree = tatermorph(oldTree, newTree, getEvents)
 Diff a tree of HTML elements against another tree of HTML elements and create a patched result that can be applied on the DOM.

-:warning: nanomorph will modify the newTree and it should be discarded after use
+:warning: tatermorph will modify the newTree and it should be discarded after use

 `getEvents` is a function which takes in a newNode and oldNode, and returns a list of events.
 It is an optional parameter, and can (in the similest case)